Wisconsin Parental Choice Program

 The DOR (Department of Revenue) method requires the parent(s) to provide their social security numbers or taxpayer identification numbers during the online application.
 The parent enters these numbers into the state's online system and the Wisconsin Department of Revenue determines income eligibility for the program.

 Although Lakeside has processed applicant families via both methods, the DPI method is preferable since the parent(s) will immediately know if the family is income eligible for the WPCP.

 Families who apply for the WPCP should also select Lakeside classes for the student and complete school enrollment - including financial aid.
 This helps the school plan for adequate staffing and other resources.
 See here for more details.

-- Know that when the application period closes on April 20, Lakeside must have all required income and residency documents in its possession.
-If these materials are not at Lakeside by the end of the day that the application window closes (or the closest school day preceding it if April 20 falls on a non-school day), the application is nullified;
+- Know that when the application period closes on April 16, Lakeside must have all required income and residency documents in its possession.
+If these materials are not at Lakeside by the end of school that day, the application is ineligible;

 - Lakeside telephones applicants who need to submit documents to remind them of this deadline.
 If you are a WPCP applicant and have recently received a voicemail from Lakeside, return that phone call as soon as possible;